acerempel/threedots-ca-v2/content/collections/pages/colophon.md

         text: WordPress
       -
         type: text
-        text: ', more or less; the main difference is that it''s easier and more fun to extend and customize.'
+        text: ", more or less; the main difference is that it's easier and more fun to extend and customize."
   -
     type: paragraph
     content: